redis/redis-doc/topics/cluster-spec.md

 nodes happen.

-For example in a cluster where every master has a single slave, the cluster can continue the operations as long the master or the slave fail, but not if both fail the same time.
+For example in a cluster where every master has a single slave, the cluster can continue operations as long as either the master or the slave fail, but not if both fail the same time.
 However there is a class of failures that are the independent failures of single nodes caused by hardware or software issues that can accumulate over time.
 For example: